typst/packages/packages/preview/modern-unito-thesis/0.1.0/README.md

 - `bibliography-path`: the path to your bibliography file (e.g. `works.bib`)
 - `logo` (already set to UniTO's logo by default): the path to your university's logo
 - `abstract` : your thesis' abstract, can be set to `none` if not needed
-- `acknowledgements` : your thesis' acknowledgements, can be set to `none` if not needed
+- `acknowledgments` : your thesis' acknowledgments, can be set to `none` if not needed
 - `keywords`: a list of keywords for the thesis, can be set to `none` if not needed

 The template will initialize an example project with sensible defaults.